idmillington/undum/docs/src/API.md

 #### `new SimpleSituation(content, options)`

 Creates a new simple situation that will display the given content when its `enter` method is called.
-The given options array provides further control of the behavior of this type.
-Valid options are:
+The given options dictionary provides further control of the behavior of this type.
+Valid options
+are:

 - `enter`: Providing an enter function in the `options` parameter allows you to add additional behavior to the enter method.
 Your